 The most common types of outpatient treatment are IOPs and PHPs.
 Both have standards set by the government across the United States to ensure that clients receive standardized care.
 PHPs require the highest weekly clinic hours, while IOPs provide extensive care and flexibility.
 Some IOPs even have evening hours so clients can avoid taking a leave from work or school.
-Intensive outpatient treatment at A Better State often includes:
+Intensive outpatient treatment often includes:

 - Individual therapy

 - Group therapy

 - Family therapy

 - Life skills

 - Dual diagnosis treatment